Kiwea/Arganic/README.md

 ***Arganic*** is a simple and lightweight **Python library** making it easy to manage **Arguments** for **Classes**, **Methods** or **Functions**.

-The library provides a very simpel and comprehensive set of decorators with advanced features such as **required arguments**, **validators**, **type checking**, **read/write accesses**, **default values**, and **choices**.
+The library provides a very simple and comprehensive set of decorators with advanced features such as **required arguments**, **validators**, **type checking**, **read/write accesses**, **default values**, and **choices**.